 As Frankl eloquently wrote: “Life is never made unbearable by circumstances, but only by lack of meaning and purpose.”

-We are capable of experiencing existential wellbeing and existential distress.
-Existential wellbeing is “a person’s present state of subjective well-being across existential domains, such as meaning, purpose, and satisfaction in life, and feelings of comfort regarding death and suffering.”
+We are all capable of experiencing existential wellbeing and existential distress.
+Existential wellbeing is, “a person’s present state of subjective well-being across existential domains, such as meaning, purpose, satisfaction in life, and feelings of comfort regarding death and suffering”.
 Existential distress is characterized as emotional, mental, or psychological distress that a person may face when dealing with death or illness.
 How we deal with these existential challenges determines, to a certain degree, our existential wellbeing or lack thereof.

-In this article, we’ll explore these themes: meaning, purpose, satisfaction in life, and life and death to gain clarity on how we can all achieve stronger existential wellbeing.
+In this article, we’ll explore these themes: meaning, purpose, satisfaction in life, and life and death to gain clarity on how we can all pursue stronger existential wellbeing.

-A good way to think about meaning is by self-inquiry: what does life mean to you?
+A great way to think about meaning is by self-inquiry: what does life mean to you?
 Meaning-making is how we make sense of life through the ebbs and flows.
 The way we make meaning out of existence influences our perception of how we view life.
 In short, we give life meaning.
-We can cultivate meaning through experiencing spirituality, establishing a relationship with the transcendent, or simply finding a connection with someone or something beyond the self according to one research article.
+We can cultivate meaning through experiencing spirituality, establishing a relationship with the transcendent, or simply finding a connection with someone or something beyond the self.
 In the context of meaning, transcendence is intertwined.
 Transcendence involves an openness to go beyond the self: to belong to a community, to care for another, and to harness the ability to make meaning in all of life’s circumstances.

 One study revealed that having a purpose leads to more physical activity in participants’ lives.
-In another study where researchers observed the relationship between purpose and cognitive functioning, they found that having a purpose in life correlated with better working memory and cognition.
-In another study, researchers examined the relationship between altruism, a common bond, and existential wellbeing.
-They measured participants’ existential wellbeing by asking them two questions: “Do you have a strong purpose in life?” and “Do you think your life matters to others?”.
+In another study, tackling the relationship between purpose and cognitive functioning, results showed that having a purpose in life correlated with better working memory and cognition.
+In one more study, researchers examined the relationship between altruism, a common bond, and existential wellbeing.
+They measured participants’ existential wellbeing by asking them two questions: “Do you have a strong purpose in life?” and “Do you think your life matters to others?”
 The results were astounding: they found that when their participant’s altruism was directed toward the entire world and a common bond with humanity, their existential wellbeing was at its highest.